Che Guevara: Ñancahuazú Guerrilla

-In addition, Guevara's known preference for confrontation rather than compromise, which had previously surfaced during his guerrilla warfare campaign in Cuba, contributed to his inability to develop successful working relationships with local rebel leaders in Bolivia, just as it had in the Congo.
-This tendency had existed in Cuba, but had been kept in check by the timely interventions and guidance of Fidel Castro.

-The result was that Guevara was unable to attract inhabitants of the local area to join his militia during the eleven months he attempted recruitment.
-Many of the inhabitants willingly informed the Bolivian authorities and military about the guerrillas and their movements in the area.
-Near the end of the Bolivian venture, Guevara wrote in his diary: "Talking to these peasants is like talking to statues.
+Guevara's preference for confrontation rather than compromise, which had surfaced during his guerrilla campaign in Cuba, contributed to his inability to develop successful working relationships with rebel leaders, just as it had in the Congo.
+This tendency had existed in Cuba, but had been kept in check by the timely interventions and guidance of Castro.
+The result was that Guevara was unable to attract inhabitants of the local area to join his militia.
+Many inhabitants willingly informed the Bolivian authorities and military about the guerrillas and their movements.
+Guevara wrote in his diary: "Talking to these peasants is like talking to statues.
 They do not give us any help.
 Worse still, many of them are turning into informants."

-Félix Rodríguez, a Cuban exile turned CIA Special Activities Division operative, advised Bolivian troops during the hunt for Guevara in Bolivia.
-In addition, the 2007 documentary My Enemy's Enemy alleges that Nazi war criminal Klaus Barbie advised and possibly helped the CIA orchestrate Guevara's eventual capture.
+Félix Rodríguez, a Cuban exile turned CIA Special Activities Division operative, advised Bolivian troops during the hunt for Guevara.
+The 2007 documentary My Enemy's Enemy alleges that Nazi war criminal Klaus Barbie possibly helped the CIA orchestrate Guevara's eventual capture.